-Settling a divorce involves many decisions, including "Who gets the house".
-There are generally two alternatives when discussing the house - it can be put up for sale and the proceeds divided, or one party can "buy out" the other.
-In either case, one or both parties would be wise to order an appraisal of the residence.
+Finalizing a divorce involves many decisions, including "Who gets the house".
+There are generally two choices regarding common real estate - it can be put on the market and the proceeds divided, or one party can "buy out" the other.
+In either case, one or both parties would find it in their best interest to get an appraisal of the residence.

-Contact us if you require an appraisal for the purposes of a divorce or other separation of assets.
+Contact us if your needs include an appraisal for the purposes of a divorce or other allocation of assets.

-When the intended use of an appraisal is a couple splitting up, it requires a well-established, professional document that is defensible during a trial.
-The Welter Appraisal Group pledges to give you the very best in service with professional courtesy and well-supported conclusions.
-Handling the sensitive conditions of a divorce situation is frequent territory for us.
+An appraisal for divorce purposes must have a well-supported, authoritative value conclusion that is defensible during a trial.
+The Welter Appraisal Group guarantees an exceptional level of service with professional courtesy and well-supported conclusions.
+Working through the sensitive challenges of a divorce situation is somewhat matter-of-fact for us.

-Attorneys in NJ as well as accountants rely on our analysis when calculating what the real property is worth for estates, divorces, or other disputes requiring a value opinion.
-We have a great deal of expertise working with everyone involved and We understand their needs and are used to dealing with all parties involved.
-We provide appraisal reports that meet the requirements of the courts and various agencies.
+NJ attorneys and accountants depend on our opinions when calculating what the real property is worth for estates, divorces, or other disputes where it is material.
+We have a great deal of expertise dealing with all the parties involved and are standing by to assist your needs.
+We provide appraisal documents that fulfill the requirements of the courts and various agencies.

-As a lawyer handling a divorce, your case's research typically requires an appraisal to establish fair market value for the residential real estate involved.
-Many times the divorce date may not be the same as the date you ordered the appraisal.
-We are familiar with the techniques and the effort necessary to perform a retroactive appraisal that has an effective date and Fair Market Value opinion matching the date of divorce.
-We work on a reasonable number of divorce appraisals (unfortunately) and we understand that they need to be handled with the utmost care.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which means the highest amount of confidentiality, guaranteeing you the utmost discretion.
+As a legal professional working with a divorce, your case's research typically requires an appraisal to determine fair market value for the residential real estate involved.
+A lot of the time the divorce date can be different from the date you ordered the appraisal.
+We're experienced with the techniques and what's needed to perform a retroactive appraisal with an effective date and Fair Market Value conclusion that matches the date of divorce.
+For each divorce appraisal we perform we understand that they require prudence with the utmost care.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which means the highest amount of confidentiality, resulting in the utmost discretion.